Peru court orders Fujimori detention in graft probe - Journal du Cameroun

-Peru’s powerful opposition leader Keiko Fujimori was taken into custody on Wednesday after a court ordered she be held in preventive detention for three years pending the outcome of a corruption probe.
+Peru’s powerful opposition leader Keiko Fujimori was taken into custody on Wednesday after a court ordered her held in preventive detention for three years pending the outcome of a corruption probe.

-The 43-year-old daughter of disgraced and jailed former president Alberto Fujimori is accused of accepting $1.2 million in illicit party funding from Brazilian construction giant Odebrecht.
+The 43-year-old daughter of disgraced and jailed former president Alberto Fujimori is accused of accepting $1.2 million in illicit party funding from Brazilian construction giant Odebrecht, for her 2011 presidential campaign.

 In ordering her detention, judge Richard Concepcion Carhuancho said there was a “serious suspicion” that Fujimori was running a “de facto criminal organization that is entrenched within” her Popular Force political party and had laundered illicit money.

+As such, her said, “the only necessary measure in her case is undoubtedly preventive detention.”

-Public prosecutor Jose Domingo Perez had requested she be detained during the ongoing investigation into alleged illegal funding from Odebrecht towards Fujimori’s 2011 presidential election campaign.
+Public prosecutor Jose Domingo Perez had requested she be detained during the ongoing investigation into alleged illegal campaign funding.

 Fujimori’s lawyer, Giuliana Loza is expected to appeal the verdict and has three days to do so.